UKCloud/documentation/articles/openshift/oshift-how-expand-persistent-vols.md

 ## Overview

 In OpenShift clusters running OpenShift v3.11 or later, you can expand existing persistent volumes.
-You must scale-down any pod or container using the volume before you can perform the expansion.
 In earlier versions (such as v3.9) you need to raise a Service Request so that UKCloud OpenShift administrators can facilitate the expansion.

 > [!TIP]
 > To check the version of your cluster, either click **(?)** in the top-right of the web UI and select **About** or run the following while connected in the CLI client: